Marlborough, Connecticut

 Marlborough is a town in Hartford County, Connecticut, United States.
 It contains the census-designated place (CDP) of Terramuggus.
+The town is part of the Capitol Planning Region.
 The town's population was 6,133 at the 2020 census.
 Marlborough is a suburban and rural community.
 The local high school is RHAM High School.
 In 2013, Marlborough ranked third (of 24) in Connecticut Magazine's biannual ranking of Connecticut small towns.
 Educationally, RHAM High School, which serves Marlborough, Hebron, and Andover students, is one of the top-ranked regional high schools in the state on the SAT in 2017, and 11th highest-performing school in the state on the test.
 The town is home to Elmer Theines-Mary Hall elementary school which serves Pre-K through 6th grade.
 The school scores above state average on standardized testing and student progress.

 History

 The earliest inhabitants of present-day Marlborough, prior to the arrival of the English settlers, were the Podunk people, an indigenous people who spoke an Algonquian language.
-The beginnings of the town can be traced back to the opening of (John) Sadler's Ordinary, a colonial-era rest stop, in 1648.
-It was the second such establishment in Connecticut Colony after Hartford.
-It was a crossroads of sorts during colonial times, and travelers would stop to rest at the heart of what is now Marlborough center at the Buell House (now the Marlborough Tavern).
-Although the original Sadler's Ordinary (Inn) eventually went out of business, a new Sadler's Ordinary was built in a new location in 1970, and is still in business today.
+The town's origins can be traced back to 1648, when (John) Sadler's Ordinary, a rest stop from the colonical era, was established.
+This establishment, the second of its kind in Connecticut Colony after Hartford, served as a crossroads during colonial times.
+Travelers would stop to rest at the Buell House (now the Marlborough Tavern) located at the heart of what is now Marlborough center.
+Although the original Sadler's Ordinary (Inn) eventually went out of business, a new Sadler's Ordinary was built in a new location in 1970 and continues to operate today.

-In 1747, William Buell and Joel Foote petitioned the colonial General Court for permission to form an Ecclesiastical Society and settle what was to become known as the town of Marlborough.
-In 1749, they began constructing the First Congregational Church which wouldn’t be finished until 1803.
-Marlborough was incorporated on 13 October 1803 with land from parts of three neighboring towns: Glastonbury, Colchester (New London County) and Hebron (Tolland County).
-The town took its name from Marlborough, Massachusetts, which in turn took its name from Marlborough, Wiltshire in England.
+In 1747, William Buell and Joel Foote petitioned the colonial General Court for permission to form an Ecclesiastical Society and establish the town of Marlborough.
+In 1749, they began constructing the First Congregational Church which was not completed until 1803.
+On October 13, 1803, Marlborough was officially incorporated, encompassing land from portions of three neighboring towns: Glastonbury, Colchester (New London County) and Hebron (Tolland County).
+The town took its name from Marlborough, Massachusetts, which was named after Marlborough, Wiltshire in England.